facebook/docusaurus/website/docs/docusaurus-core.md

 This component enables linking to internal pages as well as a powerful performance feature called preloading.
 Preloading is used to prefetch resources so that the resources are fetched by the time the user navigates with this component.
 We use an `IntersectionObserver` to fetch a low-priority request when the `<Link>` is in the viewport and then use an `onMouseOver` event to trigger a high-priority request when it is likely that a user will navigate to the requested resource.

-The component is a wrapper around react-router’s `<NavLink>` component that adds useful enhancements specific to Docusaurus.
-All props are passed through to react-router’s `<NavLink>` component.
+The component is a wrapper around react-router’s `<Link>` component that adds useful enhancements specific to Docusaurus.
+All props are passed through to react-router’s `<Link>` component.

 ```jsx {2,7}
 import React from 'react';